Elena and the Secret of Avalor

-Elena and the Secret of Avalor is an American prime time computer-animated musical children's fantasy television movie crossover between Sofia the First and Elena of Avalor and the backdoor pilot of the latter series.
+Elena and the Secret of Avalor is an American animated musical children's fantasy television movie crossover between Sofia the First and Elena of Avalor and the backdoor pilot of the latter series, while the events of the film take place during the third season of Sofia the First.
 Jamie Mitchell served as director, Craig Gerber served as screenplay writer, and both served as executive producers.

-It premiered on November 20, 2016, on Disney Channel and Disney Junior.
-The movie received a nomination at the 69th Primetime Emmy Awards for Outstanding Animated Program.
+Elena and the Secret of Avalor was released on November 20, 2016, on Disney Channel and Disney Junior.
+It received a nomination at the 69th Primetime Emmy Awards for Outstanding Animated Program.

 Synopsis

 In Avalor, Crown Princess Elena presents the witch Shuriki's broken wand to her friend Naomi.
 She tells her how Princess Sofia saved her and the kingdom.

-While attending school in Enchantia, Sofia sees a vision of Shuriki murdering Elena's parents, King Raul and Queen Lucia, when her amulet summons her to the castle's secret library.
+While attending school in Enchancia, Sofia sees a vision of Shuriki murdering Elena's parents, King Raul and Queen Lucia, when her amulet summons her to the castle's secret library.
 A book in the library turns into the wizard Alacazar, who explains how Elena originally possessed Sofia's amulet.
 The amulet was given to Elena on her 15th birthday and it saved her life by pulling her inside when Shuriki attacked her after murdering her parents.
-Alacazar, who was the royal Wizard of Avalor at the time, searched for 41 years for a special Princess who could help him free Elena, eventually turning himself into a book in the Enchantian Castle library and placing the amulet in the castle to wait for the right Princess.
+Alacazar, who was the royal Wizard of Avalor at the time, searched for 41 years for a special Princess who could help him free Elena, eventually turning himself into a book in the Enchancian Castle library and placing the amulet in the castle to wait for the right Princess.
 Sofia agrees to help him and convinces her family to spend their summer vacation in Avalor and to make a trade agreement there too.

 Upon arrival, Sofia is horrified to learn they will meet Shuriki as a formality and notices the cheering crowds are unhappy.
 Winged jaguars known as jaquins disrupt the welcome feast and agree to help Sofia after she explains her mission.
 They take her to Alacazar's old house to meet his wizard grandson Mateo.
 He summons Alacazar's spirit guide Zuzo, who tells Sofia to get Shuriki's wand, which she swipes during a dance.
 Warning her siblings to hide, Sofia meets Mateo and the jaquins at the Maruvian temple.
 She magically transforms into a mermaid and places her amulet and Shuriki's wand on an underwater statue, releasing Elena from the amulet.
 Against the group's objections, Elena insists on confronting Shuriki alone with the witch's wand.